Search: 8434 results

 Verse ConceptsAfricaMonth 3A Hundred And SomeAlphabet

-This would take place on a single day throughout all the provinces of King Ahasuerus, on the thirteenth day of the twelfth month, the month Adar.
+This was to take place on a certain day throughout all the provinces of King Ahasuerus -- namely, on the thirteenth day of the twelfth month (that is, the month of Adar).

 Verse ConceptsMonth 12